Ecological Food and Farm

 The Board of Trustees is responsible for the overall policy and direction of the Association, and delegates responsibility of day-to-day operations to the staff and committees.

-The Board of Trustees shall consist of a representative from each recognized chapter elected by the chapter; and six at-large representatives, elected by the membership.
+The Board of Trustees shall consist of 15 representatives, elected by the membership.

-One third of the at-large representatives shall be elected or re-elected each year by the voting members at the annual meeting.
-At-large trustees will be elected by a simple majority of members present.
+One third of the representatives shall be elected or re-elected each year by the voting members at the annual meeting.
+Tustees will be elected by a simple majority of members present.

 The term of office for trustees is three years, beginning with the first board meeting after the trustee is elected .
 Trustees may serve consecutive terms, and an individual may fulfill more than one Board position.
-Vacancies shall be filled by the Board until the Association’s next Business meeting except in the case of OEFFA Chapter Representatives, for which chapters will fill vacancies as needed.
+Vacancies shall be filled at the Association’s next Business meeting, to serve out te remainder of the original term.

-A board development committee shall be responsible for nominating a slate of prospective board members representing the Association’s diverse constituency.
+A board development committee shall be responsible for nominating a slate of prospective board members representing the Association’s diverse constituency, considering geography, occupation, farming operation, chapter affilitations, and otehr factors to ensure that the Board represents OEFFA's membership.
 In addition, any member can nominate a candidate to the slate of nominees.

 Resignation from the board must be in writing and received by the Secretary.
 A board member shall be terminated from the board due to excess absences.
 A trustee may be removed for other reasons by a three fourths vote of the remaining trustees.